Activity statistics on Care Opinion

 Statistics on the home page

-The is the total number of health service staff and learners (professionals in training) registered on Care Opinion who can receive email alerts when we publish stories relevant to them.
+The is the total number of health and care service staff and learners (health and care staff in training) registered on Care Opinion who can receive email alerts when we publish stories relevant to them.
 Some of these staff and learners can also post responses on the site.

 See a chart of the 25 organisations with the most staff involved.

 These are only the staff we can count.
-We know that many other health service professionals, researchers and educators also use Care Opinion, but are not registered to receive alerts or respond.
+We know that many other health and care service staff, researchers and educators also use Care Opinion, but are not registered to receive alerts or respond.

 Stories receiving a response